Ampless/Adsignificamus/README.md

 # 2 The Android API

 This was the most-used API of DSBMobile.
-Most implementations used it It does **not** require any kind of session.
+Most implementations used it until it was shut down in early 2021.
+It does **not** require any kind of session.
 Like the other APIs it uses HTTPS for what could be referred to as Layer 4 or 5 in the OSI Model.

 ## Requests